4 Reasons Why Culture is so Important in Your Non-Profit

 Sections of this topic

 The culture in each organization is different and dependent on so many factors.
-But it is the culture that shapes the internal operations of your organizations.
+But it is the culture that shapes the internal operations of your organization.
 Culture can make or break your organization.

-Recently, while working on a white paper about how to shape your organization’s culture, I realized how extremely important culture is to every non-profit achieving their goals and planned outcomes.
+Recently, while working on a white paper about how to shape your organization’s culture, I realized how extremely important culture is to every non-profit in achieving its goals and planned outcomes.
 That white paper will be available shortly through our online store, so watch for it.
-The reasons why culture is so important are:
+The reasons why culture is important are:

-• Overview of entire organization – The culture of an organization is decided by the personalities, policies and procedures of an organization.
+• Overview of the entire organization – The culture of an organization is decided by the personalities, policies, and procedures of an organization.

 ——————